Last updated: May 2019

-What are permitted Down Payment Sources for a Mortgage?
+What are permitted Down Payment Sources for a Mortgage in Canada?

 A question that often comes up with Realtors and clients is about permitted sources of down payment and how long the money has to be sitting in the client's account.
 Here's the list I send to my mortgage customers: